This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Wondering how to become a runner?
 Yes, curvy girls run too.
 I’m sharing how and why I became a runner, along with a few simple things that helped me to sustain my favorite exercise.

 Younger me would have laughed at you if you suggested I’d become a runner.
 My dad was a runner my entire life, and I’m……not exactly the most athletic person on earth.
 I tried jogging with him a couple times in high school and lasted about 3 blocks.
-In my late twenties, I started to experience anxiety attacks.
-Crippling anxiety attacks that led me to a therapist to ask for help.
-I walked in the first day and told her I was open to whatever she felt I needed to do.
-Imagine my surprise when she suggested RUNNING.
+I couldn’t get past the initial time to start running stage.
+It felt ANYTHING but easy, and if I’m being honest…..I’m not exactly the best athlete.

-Running?
+So I left her office complaining under my breath.
 AGAIN?
 Why did this keep coming up?
 Didn’t everyone realize I wasn’t athletic or outdoorsy?
 But, I was willing to try anything.
 I did a TON of research about how to become a runner, and now?
 Over ten years later?
 I still run multiple times a week and absolutely love it.
 Yes, seriously.

 So this?
 It’s the how to become a runner guide for you non-athletes.
 I promise, it’s not scary and will help you to fall in love with running.
 It’s not ridiculously challenging, and will ease you into running in a way that is empowering and REASONABLE.
 In my tips list…….I’m sharing all my favorite tips and tricks for how to become a runner for EVERYONE, including my must-have products and what I need for running every time.